janesmith73/product-docs/docs/services/endpoint-management-and-group-policies.md

 - Network Blacklist
 - IP address

-If the individual device policies are to be applied across multiple devices, a bulk action is also available in the portal.
+If the individual device policies are to be applied across multiple devices, a bulk action is also available in the [**Device Policies** page of the emnify Portal](https://portal.emnify.com/device-policies).